Simon, The Man-Made Leviathan

 “Brat.
 If you don’t want the ice cream.
 I’ll just throw it away.”
 He’d make her go pick up the coins—no. He cursed himself at the thought.
 Picking up a few coins was something he could do.

 “Okay…” she whispered, but made no move.
 He grunted and fell beside her on the brick wall and practically shoved the strawberry treat into her hands.
-Lilian’s eyes starred at him in confusion.
-And no slight worry.
+Lilian’s eyes stared at him, wide with confusion.
+And no slight bit of worry.

 They sat in silence, scratching at their paper bowls, and Simon had to bite his tongue when the girl licked hers clean.
 But with how thin she was… “Listen, Willow.
 You’ve gone on several jobs since joining the Guild, even already up to D-rank.
 Where are you spending all your pay?”